Alumni Recognition & CAEP Performance Data

 In the Commonwealth of Virginia, there are no clear mechanisms for collecting and sharing data across the state education agency, EPPs, and P-12 school divisions.
 EPPs in Virginia, as in many other states, face difficulty capturing meaningful large-scale data for the accreditation requirements of the Council for the Accreditation of Educator Preparation (CAEP) and program improvement.

-The School of Education and Social Sciences is in the process of collecting qualitative data about its program completers’ teaching effectiveness through multiple measures.
+The School of Education and Social Sciences is collecting qualitative data about its program completers’ teaching effectiveness through multiple measures.
 These measures include observations, interviews, and artifacts collected on program completers in their first, second, and third years of teaching.
-This data will be incorporated into a case study to address Bluefield University’s program completers’ teaching effectiveness.
-The School of Education and Social Sciences hopes to have the case study analysis available to the public in July of 2022.
+This data is incorporated into a case study to address Bluefield University’s program completers’ impact on P-12 learning and development.

 Satisfaction of Employers